 You also get a Lalique branded sleeper suit, a pair of Lalique branded slippers, and Bose noise-canceling headphones (which you can’t keep).
 It is worth noting that Singapore Airlines does not provide amenity kits to its Business Class passengers.

-The meals on Singapore Airlines are some of the best that I have experienced in the skies.
+The meals on Singapore Airlines are some of the best I have experienced in the skies.
 I have reviewed this First Class food separately.

 The 32 inches high-resolution TV screen in the suite was controlled by a tablet and displays KrisWorld, SQ’s inflight entertainment system.
 The latter features an impressive selection of 1,000 entertainment options, with tons and tons of movies, television programs, music, games, and apps.
 Contrary to most other airlines, SQ hasn’t installed tail, nose, and/or belly cameras on its A380 aircraft, to my own great disappointment.